The Wilcove Team

 (aka The Drongos)

-David S. Wilcove (professor): Members of my research group use a combination of ecology, economics, and policy research to find workable solutions to challenging conservation issues around the world.
-Recent or ongoing projects include: studies of the impact of logging and oil-palm agriculture on biodiversity in Southeast Asia; impact of the cage-bird trade on Indonesian birds; conservation of migratory animals; factors affecting the distribution of birds along elevational gradients in the Himalayas; reforestation and forest recovery in China, Costa Rica, and Peru; and the impacts of hunting on wildlife in China.
+David S. Wilcove (professor): Members of my research group use a combination of ecology, economics, and policy research to find innovative ways to protect biodiversity around the world.
+Recent or ongoing projects include: studies of the impact of logging and oil-palm agriculture on biodiversity in Southeast Asia; impact of the cage-bird trade on Indonesian birds; conservation of migratory animals; factors affecting the distribution of birds along elevational gradients in the Himalayas; reforestation and forest recovery in China, Costa Rica, and Peru; and the impacts of hunting on wildlife in China and Brazil.
 Prior to joining the Princeton faculty in 2001, I served as senior ecologist with the Environmental Defense Fund (1991-2001) and The Wilderness Society (1986-1991).
 I am an avid birdwatcher who cannot forgive himself for missing the Hawaiian Crow in 1996, but who did see the last wild Spix’s Macaw in Brazil in 1993.

-Willandia Chaves (postdoc): I am a Conservation biologist interested in working at the interface of wildlife ecology and the human dimensions of wildlife conservation, using tools and methods from different fields, including Conservation Psychology, Economics and Environmental Education among others.
-In the short and mid-term, I want to focus my work on understanding how people make decisions about the use of natural resources, especially wildlife, how these decisions impact species and ecosystems and on identifying approaches to improve resource management.
-In the long term, I am interested in assessing the impact of conservation actions on biodiversity and human well-being.
-For my postdoc, I will study the illegal trade of freshwater turtles in the Brazilian Amazon.
+Willandia Chaves (postdoc): I am a conservation biologist interested in working at the interface of wildlife ecology and the human dimensions of wildlife conservation, using tools and methods from different fields, including Conservation Psychology, Economics and Environmental Education among others.
+I am interested in assessing the impact of conservation actions on biodiversity and human well-being.
+For my postdoc, I am studying the illegal trade of freshwater turtles in the Brazilian Amazon.
 I am interested in assessing the impact of the trade on turtles and the social and economic factors influencing the trade.
 One of my goals is to identify priority actions and areas for turtle conservation in the region.

 I completed my PhD and master's degrees in Interdisciplinary Ecology at the University of Florida and my bachelor's degree in Biological Sciences at the Federal University of Acre (Brazil).
 For my PhD, I assessed the factors influencing consumption of wild meat and implemented a social marketing campaign that successfully reduced wild meat consumption by urban residents in the central Amazon.
 For my master's, I assessed the effects of reduced impact logging on bird communities in the western Brazilian Amazon.